What Factors Affect LLMs and RLLMs in Financial Question Answering?: Experiments

 \textbf{The Translate-en method can enhance multilingual performance for LLMs to some extent; however, the improvement is not substantial.} As indicated in Table~\ref{tab:clp}, the Translate-en method yields gains across most models compared to the Direct approach, but these gains remain insignificant.
 This may be attributed to the fact that Translate-en aligns multilingual tasks to a single language.
 Consequently, the overall reasoning length for LLMs does not increase, resulting in a lack of depth in thinking, which in turn limits the significant enhancement of performance.

 \textbf{Extending the reasoning length significantly enhances the performance of LLMs.} For most LLMs, employing the CLP method yields better performance than the Translate-en approach.
+Additionally, the agentic framework (Self-Refine and S$^3$ Agent) enhances the performance of LLMs to some degree.
 This indicates that CLP not only aligns multiple languages to the target language but also further improves performance by strengthening the Long CoT of LLMs.
-Additionally, it is noteworthy that in the CLP method, the performance gain for French is more pronounced than that for Chinese.
 Since the initial stage alignment performance of CLP is also influenced by the inherent multilingual capabilities of the LLMs, insufficient multilingual ability may limit the performance gains achievable through CLP.

 \textbf{RLLMs demonstrate self-alignment capabilities for multilingual questions.} In RLLMs, the effectiveness of various alignment methods, such as Translate-en and CLP, is limited.
 It is posited that RLLMs can achieve results comparable to those of CLP through Long CoT.
 This suggests that the introduction of CLP may induce overthinking in RLLMs, resulting in a decline in performance.
 While translation does yield some performance decline, the reduction is not significant.